sunilabrahamindia/sunilabraham/publications/hits-and-misses-with-the-draft-encryption-policy.md

 created: 2025-11-13
 ---

-**Hits And Misses With The Draft Encryption Policy** is an article by Sunil Abraham, published in *The Wire* on 26 September 2015.
+**Hits and Misses with the Draft Encryption Policy** is an article by Sunil Abraham, published in *The Wire* on 26 September 2015.
 The article examines India's draft encryption policy, highlighting its contradictory mandates, impractical compliance requirements, and failure to protect user privacy or promote open standards.

 ## Contents